ostreedev/ostree/docs/repository-management.md

 complete system.
 This might be where human testers get involved, for example.

-This is a basic way to "promote" the `buildmaster` commit that passed testing:
+This is a basic way to "promote" the `buildmain` commit that passed testing:

 ```
 ostree commit -b exampleos/x86_64/smoketested/standard -s 'Passed tests' --tree=ref=aec070645fe53...
 ```

-Here we're generating a new commit object (perhaps include in the commit log links to build logs, etc.), but we're reusing the *content* from the `buildmaster` commit `aec070645fe53` that passed the smoketests.
+Here we're generating a new commit object (perhaps include in the commit log links to build logs, etc.), but we're reusing the *content* from the `buildmain` commit `aec070645fe53` that passed the smoketests.

 For a more sophisticated implementation of this model, see the